Petergatsby/GleepostAPI/readme.md

 * Parameters can be form-encoded in a POST body, or sent as a query string

+##Compatibility:

+The only thing that should be considered a breaking change to the API is the removal or modification of existing attributes in a previously available resource.

+A resource is allowed to gain arbitrary new attributes; a client should continue to operate normally, ignoring any attributes it is not familiar with.

+In addition, arbitrary new event types may be added to the websocket interface.
+The client should ignore any event types it is not familiar with.

 ##Available API endpoints:

 /register [[POST]](#post-register)